pcda17/pcda17.github.io/week-1.md

 “**Command line**” has the broadest scope, referring to a style of interface.
 A command-line interface, also known as a command-line interpreter (CLI) is any system in which all interaction occurs via text-based commands issued through a keyboard.

 A **terminal**, or more accurately a terminal emulator, is an application in your local operating system that essentially just provides a window to type in.
 We’ll be using the built-in Mac OSX terminal emulator, called **Terminal**, which you can find under “Utilities” in your Applications folder (`/Applications/Utilities/Terminal.app`).
 Open Terminal, then type the following and press return.
+(Note that there is a space after `echo`.)

     echo $SHELL

 A **shell** is the software layer between user input and the rote world of file system maintenance.
 The graphical user interface (GUI) provided by Mac OS X is itself technically considered a shell, but if someone refers to “the shell” they typically mean a command-line interpreter like [Bash](#).
 The command you entered above should have returned something like `/bin/bash`, which is the location of Bash’s “binary,” or machine-readable application file.
 If you open a command-line session on a remote server, your text input will be handled by the shell installed on that server.